8bNFT/incomplete-guide-to-imx/guides/minting/README.md

 Also, the script **doesn't query** the transaction_id or the token_id, so you're left with a pretty *naked* result in your console.
 It's not life changing, but I'm sure it would be nicer if you had some pretty JSON in your console describing your beautiful (newly-minted!) assets.

 **This is the initial commit.
 Errors are a real possibility.
-If you run into any, feel free to share in IMX's Discord (#developers!)**
+If you run into any, feel free to share in IMX's Discord (#developers-discussion)**